SSWConsulting/SSW.Rules.Content/rules/acceptance-criteria/rule.md

 Acceptance Criteria help to answer the question, "How will I know when I'm done with this story?". *The Acceptance Criteria are different for each story*, provided by the Product Owner and  used as a way to communicate to all involved that the requirements for a particular story have been met.

-The [Definition of Done](https://www.ssw.com.au/rules/done-do-you-go-beyond-done-and-follow-a-definition-of-done) is structured as a list of items, each one used to validate a story, which exists to ensure that the team agrees about the quality of work they’re producing.
+The [Definition of Done](https://www.ssw.com.au/rules/done-do-you-go-beyond-done-and-follow-a-definition-of-done) is a structured list of items, each one used to validate a story, which exists to ensure that the team agrees about the quality of work they’re producing.
 It is defined by the team and serves as a checklist that is used to check each story for completeness. *Items in the definition of "Done" are intended to be applicable to all items in the Product Backlog*, not just a single story.
-Examples of items on a Definition of Done that would not be part of Acceptance Criteria include:
+Examples of items in a Definition of Done that would not be part of Acceptance Criteria include:

 * Code review completed
 * Unit tests passed